galliumio/platform-stm32l475-disco-stm32ide/Src/qpcpp/README.md

 This architecture is generally **safer**, more responsive and easier to understand and maintain than the shared-state concurrency of a conventional RTOS.
-It also provides higher level of abstraction and the right abstractions to effectively apply **modeling** and **code generation** to deeply embedded real-time systems.
+It also provides higher level of abstraction and the *correct* abstractions to effectively apply **modeling** and **code generation** to deeply embedded real-time systems.